 Arguably the most trendy area in all of Badung, Canggu is a haven for backpackers, digital nomads, free spirits, and serial tourists alike.
+This is a great place to start off when visiting Bali.
 You’ll never get bored with endless markets, beaches, and healthy, colourful cafes to eat at, many of which are sustainable and vegan.
-At least a 2-day stay in Canggu should be included in every Bali itinerary.
+At least a 2-day stay in Canggu should be included in the perfect Bali itinerary.

 Pandawa Beach is one of the best unspoiled beaches on the south tip of Bali.
 Tucked behind some secluded hills, this beach is perfect for all kinds of water sports as well as simply relaxing in the sun.

-Uluwatu is one of the most well-known tourist areas, but still one of the best places to visit in Bali.
-On the island’s southernmost point, you’ll find massive cliff lookout points and popular, idyllic surfer beaches.
+Uluwatu is one of the most well-known tourist areas, but still one of the best places to visit during your Bali vacation.
+On the island’s southernmost point, you’ll find massive cliff lookout points and popular, idyllic surfer beaches on the Indian Ocean.
 This is one of the best places to enjoy a drink at a cliff-side bar and catch the sunset in Bali.

 Ubud – 3 Days

 Once heading inland to Ubud on your Bali itinerary, the first thing you must do is visit the magical Rice Terraces of Tegalalang.
 This lush green wonderland is a popular tourist attraction but is well worth the visit during your trip to Bali.
 Make sure you’re a responsible visitor and stay on the paths so as not to trample the plants.
 To avoid crowds, visit at sunrise.

 Ride Bikes In Ubud